 I was three in this photo.
 I do remember mom taking this.
 I can still hear her say, “Stop wiggling and hold still!”

 Grandfather Sater taught me how to shoot and care for a .22 rifle when I was only fourteen.
 One day while walking the woods near his farm, he taught me how to the hold the rifle while moving about.
 He was walking ahead of me.
 While holding my rifle like I was taught, it went off making a “poof” sound as the bullet hit the ground.
 I don’t know what happened because I was quite sure I had the safety on.
 Grandfather turned around, “What was that?” he asked.
 “I don’t know,” I replied.
 He knew what happened and said, “You be careful now!”
-From then on I’ve never made a mistake like that with my firearms.
+From then on, I’ve never made a mistake like that with my firearms.
 I almost shot my grandfather’s foot; it was that close as we trailed through the woods that day.
 We were hunting squirrels.
-We brought them back to the house, he showed me how to dress them and we ate them for supper.
-Mother helped grandmother, Anna cook squirrel gravy over mashed potatoes.
-When I think of this now I say, “Oh yuck!”
+We brought them back to the house; he showed me how to dress them and we ate them for supper.
+Mother helped grandmother, Anna cooked squirrel gravy over mashed potatoes.
+When I think of this now, I say, “Oh yuck!”
 We never seem to forget some things.

 Grandfather would take my younger brother Gary and me when it was just us two to town.
 He would buy each of us one pound of freshly warmed mixed nuts at the drug store soda fountain.
 Other times he would take us to the Dairy Queen or the dime store to buy something we treasured.
 He was the kindest human being after he found himself.
 At the end of his life, my grandfather’s story was worth all the strife.

 “Life generally is happy, sad and beautiful!”
 Kathy Sater Partch